Running javascript without using parentheses

 Bypasses for the most popular WAFs

-My conclusion of his talk was that all Web Application Firewalls (WAFs) were practically useless at that time due to the tremendous ease in which they can be bypassed.
+The conclusion of his talk was that all Web Application Firewalls (WAFs) were practically useless at that time due to the tremendous ease in which they could be bypassed.

-Now, more than ten years later, I decided to evaluate the security of many popular WAFs to see their evolution and how robust they’ve become over time.
-The conclusion is that most of them are still extremely vulnerable to very lethal attacks.
-They are very easy to bypass so the degree of protection they offer is very low; I broke each WAF in around 1 minute.
+Now, more than ten years later, I decided to evaluate the security of many popular WAFs to see their evolution and how robust they've become over time.
+The conclusion is that most of them are still extremely vulnerable.
+They are very easy to bypass so the degree of protection they offer is very low; I broke each WAF in around 5 minutes.

 I decided to publish the bypasses because it is actually funny how bad these filters are.